LesFerch/WinSetView/Manual.md

 3) Set any direct registry entries, such as *Show File Extensions* and *Make All Folders Generic*, for the current user.

-4) If a custom view for *This PC* has been selected, create registry entries for that view.
+4) Copy FolderTypes key from HKEY_LOCAL_MACHINE (HKLM) to HKEY_CURRENT_USER (HKCU).

-5) Copy FolderTypes key from HKEY_LOCAL_MACHINE (HKLM) to HKEY_CURRENT_USER (HKCU).
+5) Edit FolderTypes key in HKCU per user's selections.

-6) Edit FolderTypes key in HKCU per user's selections.
+6) Depending on selected options, also create direct registry view entries for "This PC", "General Items", and "XP/Vista view mode".

 7) Restart Explorer.